yext/answers-search-ui/README.md

   expand: true,
   // Optional, show the number of applied facets when a group is collapsed
   showNumberApplied: true,
+  // Optional, the placeholder text used for the filter option search input
+  placeholderText: 'Search here...',
+  // Optional, if true, display the filter option search input
+  searchable: false,
+  // Optional, field-specific overrides for a filter
+  fields: {
+    'c_customFieldName':  { // Field id to override e.g. c_customFieldName, buildin.location
+      // Optional, the placeholder text used for the filter option search input
+      placeholderText: 'Search here...',
+      // Optional, if true, display the filter option search input
+      searchable: false,
+      // Optional, control type, singleoption or multioption
+      control: false,
+    }
+  },
   // Optional, the label to show on the apply button
   applyLabel: 'apply'
 });